 4. Try New Listings

-Most travelers search for Airbnb listings that other travelers have recommended, and that’s only natural.
+Most travelers search for Airbnb rental listings that other travelers have recommended, and that’s only natural.
 You want to know that the place you’re planning to stay in is safe and worth your time and investment.

 But popular Airbnb listings frequented by travelers almost always command a higher price as they are in high demand.
 And you’ll need to shell out a few extra bucks to book a popular listing.